 Guided exploration in electric vehicles

-A lot of fish were caught by the vets, too, thanks to famed Lake of the Ozarks (#1) guide, Jack Uxa and young Freddie.
+As for fishing, the vets dominated the water, thanks to famed Lake of the Ozarks top guide, Jack Uxa, and young Freddie Kemp.
 Jack had killer crappie spider rigs coupled with unbelievable Garmin electronics - the fish didn’t have a chance!

 MDC brought out two track chairs for the vets and bagged a few birds, too.
-“Turkey Tom” Parmeter did his birdwatching tours around the property.
+Meanwhile, “Turkey Tom” Parmeter gave birdwatching tours around the property.